MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 ---
 --->

-# Lab: Explore access management in Azure AD with Conditional
+# Lab: Explore access management in Azure AD with Conditional Access

 This lab maps to the following Learn content: